apiec/pure-vibes/.ai/prd.md

 - Any playgroup member can remove any other member (including themselves)
 - Removing a member does not delete historical game data
 - Games played by removed members remain in history with their data intact
-- Removed members lose access to playgroup but their statistics are preserved
+- Removed members lose access to playgroup (soft delete with removed_at timestamp)
+- Removed members are excluded from active member lists and statistics dashboards
+- Historical games still display removed member names for record-keeping
-- Re-adding a previously removed member restores their access to all historical data
+- Re-adding a previously removed member restores their access and includes them in statistics again

 #### 3.2.4 Playgroup Browsing
 - Users see a list of all playgroups they are members of